-The following standards and interpretations which have been issued but are not yet effective include IAS 1 'Presentation of Financial Statements' on the classification of liabilities and non-current liabilities with covenants, IFRS 16 'Leases' on sale and leaseback arrangements, and limited scope amendments to both IFRS 10 'Consolidated Financial Statements' and IAS 28 'Investments in Associates and Joint Ventures' in respect of sale or contribution of assets between an investor and its associates or joint ventures.
-These amendments to standards that are not yet effective are not expected to have a material impact on the Group's results.
+The standards and amendments which have been issued but are not yet effective include IFRS 18 'Presentation and Disclosure in Financial Statements' and amendments to both IFRS 9 'Financial Instruments' and IFRS 7 'Financial Instruments: Disclosures' in respect of the classification and measurement of financial instruments.
+With the exception of IFRS 18, these amendments to standards that are not yet effective are not expected to have a material impact on the Group's results.